 The History Council of South Australia (HCSA) speaks for history in this state.
 We are the peak body in South Australia, providing a representative voice on historical issues, celebrating and raising the profile of history in South Australia.
 Incorporated in 2003, HCSA evolved from an informal 'History Alliance' initiated by the History Teachers Association of SA in the mid-1990s.
 Our organisation members include the main bodies concerned with history in this state and many regional historical societies; there is also provision for individual membership.

-**Consider nominating someone for a Wakefield Companion to SA History Essay Prize.
+**Consider entering an essay for the Wakefield Companion to SA History Essay Prize.
 Nominations close 5pm Friday 16 December.
 Access more information from here

 **Listen to our 2016 Annual Lecture presented by Dr Ian Coates from the National Museum of Australia The Encounters exhibition - the view from the inside.
 Listen now